Graduate Handbook

 By April 15 every year, each dual-title student should submit in writing an annual self-evaluation report form (see Appendix A), signed by the student.
 Please turn in this form to the Graduate Staff Assistant by combining all pages into ONE .pdf titled “LASTNAME_FIRSTNAME Annual Report 20XX-20XX” and email to Ashley Scott (ams87@psu.edu).

-The report will be reviewed by the AFAM Graduate Studies Committee, and the DGS will provide written feedback for each student on the status of their progress in the program.
+The report will be reviewed by the AFAM Graduate Studies Committee, and the Director of Graduate Studies will provide written feedback for each student on the status of their progress in the program.

 Students will receive every available support from the African American and Diaspora Studies graduate faculty to write grants to support their field research and other academic endeavors.
 Students will also be given every opportunity to participate in the efforts of the African American and Diaspora Studies graduate faculty to secure extramural funding.
 External funding by African American and Diaspora Studies graduate faculty also may provide additional graduate funding.”